isomerpages/moe-marisstellahigh/_cca/CCA (Secondary)/Softball.md

 **The Softball CCA aims to:**&nbsp;

-*   Use the sport as a conduit to develop students in the area of sportsmanship and resilience;&nbsp;
+*   Use the sport as a platform to develop students’ sportsmanship, resilience, and strong values;

-*   Allow students to understand and appreciate the necessity to work as a team;&nbsp;
+*   Cultivate an understanding and appreciation of teamwork, communication, adaptive thinking, as well as build brotherhood and empathy;

-*   Provide students with opportunities to hone their physical skills and coordination through training and practice;&nbsp;
+*   Provide opportunities for students to hone their physical skills and coordination through structured training and practice;

-*   Develop a love for Softball as a sport; and&nbsp;
+*   Foster a lasting passion for the sport of softball; and

-*   Provide opportunities for students to grow as leaders.
+*   Nurture students’ holistic development and growth as confident, responsible leaders.

 **Marists are given the opportunities to participate in the following competitions:**&nbsp;

-*   ‘B’ Division National Softball Competition
+*  ‘B’ &amp; ‘C’ Division National School Softball Championships

-*   ‘C’ Division National Softball Competition&nbsp;
+*  Singapore Recreation Club Softball Carnival
-*   Singapore Recreation Club Softball Carnival Tournament&nbsp;
+*   Maris Stella Softball Goodwill Games
-*   Friendly matches with other schools
+*   Friendly tournaments and matches with other schools

 #### Training Schedule